School-Of-Tech-Futures-UK/git-demo-yingyingchen/Connect4/README.md

 ## How to play

-* There are two players: red and yellow.
+* Enter the name of each player.
 Player red will go first.
 * At each turn, a player will click on a column and a disc with the player's color will drop to this column.
 * If one of the players is able to place four discs of the same color in a line, the player is declared as the winner.
 * Try winning with as little moves as you can.